How To Reheat Tacos (The Two Best Ways)

 - Placing the wrapped taco shells in the microwave.

-Our suggestion of how to reheat Taco Bell bean burrito or something like that with a huge pile of shells is to set up a longer microwave time.
+Our suggestion of how to reheat Taco Bell bean burrito or something like that with a giant pile of shells is to set up a longer microwave time.

 Reheating Taco Filling